Plentywood, Montana: History

+During the 1920s, Plentywood became nationally renowned due to the rise of communists to elected positions in both Plentywood and Sheridan County.
+As one historian put it, "three decades before Senator Joseph McCarthy tried to inspire hysteria in the hearts of Americans with the specter of creeping Communist control, radicals in Sheridan County had already accomplished what McCarthyites perhaps feared most: they had created a community where 'Reds' occupied every elected office in the county."
+Though the moment had mostly collapsed by late 1932, it has received renewed interest since the publication of a book on the topic in 2010.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.17 sqmi, all land.

+The area has small rolling hills with a significant amount of land given to agriculture.
+Boxelder Lake is north of town.
+Brush Lake State Park is 31 mi south.

 Climate

 According to the Köppen Climate Classification system, Plentywood has a semi-arid climate, abbreviated "BSk" on climate maps.

 Demographics

 2010 census

 At the 2010 census, there were 1,734 people, 820 households and 462 families in the city.
 The population density was 1482.1 /sqmi.
 There were 972 housing units at an average density of 830.8 /sqmi.
 The racial make-up was 95.0% White, 0.2% African American, 1.7% Native American, 0.7% Asian, 0.3% from other races and 2.1% from two or more races.
 Hispanic or Latino of any race were 2.1% of the population.

 There were 820 households, of which 22.2% had children under the age of 18 living with them, 45.2% were married couples living together, 7.1% had a female householder with no husband present, 4.0% had a male householder with no wife present and 43.7% were non-families.
 40.6% of all households were made up of individuals, and 18.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.02 and the average family size was 2.68.

 The median age was 49.7 years.
 19.1% of residents were under the age of 18, 5.3% were between the ages of 18 and 24, 18.7% were from 25 to 44, 32.4% were from 45 to 64 and 24.5% were 65 years of age or older.
 The gender make-up was 47.8% male and 52.2% female.